Pine Ridge, South Dakota

-Supporting Children, Students and Families of Oglala Sioux Lakota in South Dakota
+Supporting Children, Students and Families of Oglala Lakota Sioux

 It may be hard to believe that American children still live in such devastating conditions such as dirt floors, no electricity and often faulty plumbing.
 But in many places, these young lives are all around us.
 For these kids, it means the world to receive any amount of help that enriches their lives and their education.

 Statistics show that the Oglala Lakota Tribe has a high infant mortality rate, low life expectancy, increased complications from diabetes, high rate of unemployment, poverty and suicide.

 The beautiful smile of this young Oglala Lakota girl certainly gives us the inspiration to give her life a better and brighter future.